anas23-s/github_trends-with-airflow-bigquery/Readme.md

    git clone https://github.com/yourusername/airflow-bigquery-project.git
    cd airflow-bigquery-project
    # Run the Docker environment:
-   docker-compose up'''
+   docker-compose up

-   ***Access Airflow UI:*** Once the services are up and running, access the Airflow UI at http://localhost:8080 to monitor and manage the DAGs.
+  # ***Access Airflow UI:*** Once the services are up and running, access the Airflow UI at http://localhost:8080 to monitor and manage the DAGs.
 2. **Set up the environment**

 ## Steps to Create a Service Account and Download the Key